hteumeuleu/caniemail/_features/html-textarea.md

 notes_by_num: {
   "1": "Buggy.
 Email scrolls to the end when space bar is pressed.
 This can be fixed by wrapping the `<input>` in `<ul role=\"presentation\">`.", "2": "Buggy.
 Screen jumps when input is in focus.", "3": "Buggy.
 A number of android clients will not show the keyboard when the input is clicked.
-Copy and pasting text works."
+Copy and pasting text works.", "4": "Not supported. `<textarea>` is transformed into `<notextarea>`."
 }
 ---